Esther-Wavinya/Esther-Wavinya/README.md

 - 🔭 I’m currently working on ...
-Personal Projects
 - 🌱 I’m currently learning ...
 Automation, Digital Marketing
 - 👯 I’m looking to collaborate on ...
 Web development, IT Support, Content writing
 - 🤔 I’m looking for help with ...
 Data Science, Spatial analysis